AtomicSponge/ppms/README.md

 ```

 #### Saving data
-Modules will store their data values here on shutdown, then restore them on next run.
+Modules will store their setting data here on shutdown, then restore them on next run.
 ```
 "module_data": []
 ```